ethanetExplorer/uwb-tracker/README.md

   - Calibration code: Run the calibration code to try to get an appropriate Adelay (antenna delay) value for your use case.
 Then, put this Adelay value into anchor-setup.ino.
 Make sure to run and compile calibration code for both the tag and the anchor together.
     - For the purposes of this project, the Adelay value has already been set.
     - Adjusting the Adelay value affects the accuracy of the reading.
+    - Manual calibration: Adjust the Adelay in intervals of 5 or 10

 **IMPORTANT NOTICE:** For DW1000 library, refer to the section *I am not getting the results I expected*